AnaX21/AnaX21/README.md

 - 👋 Hi, I’m @AnaX21
-- 👀 I’m interested in all things crypto
+- 👀 I’m work in Venture Capital and interested Cryptocurrency/ Web 3 and Bitcoin
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate and build three upcoming projects
-- 📫 How to reach me pls email me anna.smith0116@gmail.com
+- 📫 How to reach me pls email me SAS310@proton.me

 <!---
 AnaX21/AnaX21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.